backdrop-contrib/spamspan/README.md

 Authoring > Text Editors and formats > SpamSpan (admin/config/content/formats/spamspan) to test out SpamSpan.

-- The go to the Text Formats Configuration page (admin/config/content/formats) and configure the desired input formats to enable the filter.
+- Then go to the Text Formats Configuration page (admin/config/content/formats) and configure the desired input formats to enable the filter.

-- Important: rearrange the Filter processing order to resolve conflicts with other filters.
+- Important: rearrange the filter processing order to resolve conflicts with other filters.
 To avoid problems, you should at least make sure that the SpamSpan filter has a higher weighting (greater number) than the line break filter which comes with Drupal ("Convert line breaks into HTML" should come above SpamSpan in the list of Enabled filters).
-If you use HTML filter ("Limit allowed HTML tags"), you may need to make sure that `<span>` is one of the allowed tags.
+If you use the HTML filter ("Limit allowed HTML tags"), you may need to make sure that `<span>` is one of the allowed tags.
 Also, the URL filter ("Convert URLs into links") must come after SpamSpan.

 Documentation
 -------------